ITS-Imola-21/Project_Work/Cloud e skill Alexa/Readme.md

 ## Description

+Lambda Function for Alexa-Laptop Communication
-This lambda function handles the message exchange between Alexa's servers and the laptop.
-It needs a layer because the library 'requests' is not more supported by Amazon.
-The pc is exposed via ngrok to avoid NAT.
-Alexa's servers see the laptop as a device capable of turning itself on and off (https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-powercontroller.html) and measuring temperature (https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-temperaturesensor.html), they don't know that there is an Arduino Uno connected to the laptop.
-The lambda function logs everything in AWS Cloudwatch, it has a basic error handling and communicates using post requests.
-It consists of the 'lambda_handler' function, which is launched each time the lambda functions wakes up, and the 'AlexaResponse' class, which defines the structure of the json that the lambda function sends to the Alexa's servers.
-It also sends data to the web site's database if all operations are successful.
+This Lambda function facilitates communication between Alexa's servers and your laptop.
+It requires a layer because the 'requests' library is no longer supported by Amazon.
+Your PC is exposed via ngrok to overcome NAT issues.
+Alexa's servers perceive the laptop as a device capable of turning itself on and off (Alexa Power Controller) and measuring temperature (Alexa Temperature Sensor).
+It's important to note that Alexa's servers are unaware of the Arduino Uno connected to the laptop.

-This part of the project was made by Federico Ghiselli, Enrico Terzi, Alessandro Gianstefani and Mattia Tulipani
+Functionality
+The Lambda function logs all activities in AWS CloudWatch.
+Basic error handling is implemented.
+Communication with Alexa's servers is achieved using POST requests.
+The core components of this Lambda function include: lambda_handler function, which is executed each time the Lambda function wakes up.
+AlexaResponse class, defining the structure of the JSON data sent to Alexa's servers.
+If all operations are successful, data is also sent to the website's database.
+Contributors
+This project was developed by:

+Federico Ghiselli
+Enrico Terzi
+Alessandro Gianstefani
+Mattia Tulipani